sagemathinc/cowasm/packages/jpython/README.md

 ## Running a Benchmark

-Here's one benchmark on a MacOS M1 max laptop, where JPython comes out ahead:
+Here's one benchmark on a MacOS M1 max laptop, where JPython comes out ahead.
+You need to install from source to do this...

 ```sh
 # Use WAPython via nodejs: